Here’s an in-depth look at the different types of transcription – verbatim, intelligent, and edited – and what the differences mean for you.

 Verbatim transcription is usually one of the most expensive types of transcription as it takes more time to perform.

-In all these situations, the behavior and reactions of the person being questioned is equally important as the spoken words.
+In all these situations, the behavior and reactions of the person being questioned is equally important as the words that are spoken.

 Verbatim Transcription Example